AskDatDude/setup_kali_env/README.md

 ## ⚠️ Important Notice

 **These scripts perform a full system update (`apt update && apt full-upgrade`)** which can take significant time and may modify core system packages.
 Use with caution on production systems.
+Also this code might include bugs so run these at your own risk.

 ## What the Setup Script Does